Click below to watch the video or scroll down for a full transcript of the conversation.

-Rick – Now this thing you brought up a couple of time now about having something come to you before you realize that’s the thing that you needed.
+Rick – Now this thing you brought up a couple of times now about having something come to you before you realize that’s the thing that you needed.
 I think this is a beautiful point and might be worth us discussing that a little bit more.
-Maybe I can ask you, what do you feel are the mechanics underlining that for phenomenon?
+Maybe I can ask you, what do you feel are the mechanics underlining that phenomenon?

 Rhonda – Good question.
 I never really thought about that.
 Now when anything happens, I’m like well this was meant to happen.
-When something happens when something comes, I don’t even question it because well this was meant to happen at this exact time and it’s divine timing.
+When something happens when something comes, I don’t even question it because well this was meant to happen at this exact time and it is divine timing.
 I don’t even look to see, like it has to do so much with no resistance to anything right?
 And this openness that you carry with you, so I don’t think anything comes that’s out of place.
 I think it is something that you need for the journey that is no journey.
 It’s so interesting because with law of attraction you use the mind but when these things happen this is beyond the mind, you know these things come from beyond the mind.
 Do you have thoughts on it?

 Rhonda – Yes.
 I love that actually I really love it.
-And too when you don’t have any resistance then your just kind of surrounded with all the love, and well you are all of the love, but the very abundant physical world that we exist in is absolutely abundant of everything.
+And too when you don’t have any resistance then you’re just kind of surrounded with all the love, and well you are all of the love, but the very abundant physical world that we exist in is absolutely abundant of everything.
 And so, I think also, it’s a reflection of everything that you have inside of course.
 I’ve never really thought about that, but I love your take on it.
 I’m just always so grateful and then the days are filled with, I must call someone so all and they call, or I must do and no then they email, and so, and you would think I would sit down and say oh okay now I’m going to get someone to call but I don’t but I just have this effortless thought, this effortless thought, oh I must call so-and-so and then next thing they’re texting me on or calling me.
 Yeah, it’s just an incredible way that it works, and it just makes my life is so effortless and free.

 Rick – There’s a saying nature knows best how to organize.